-Quit smoking and avoid heavy drinking.
-If you drink, it's better to drink less.
+Quit smoking and if you drink alcohol, it's better to drink less.

 Canada's new Guidance on Alcohol and Health notes that any amount over 2 drinks per week is considered a moderate or higher risk to your health.
 The more you drink, the higher the health risks.